 Resonance.
 The number and character of harmonic frequencies detectable in the sound is what many call resonance.
 However, I make a distinction for it here as a measure of fullness in the sound I can both hear AND feel.
 As light as it is, this guitar produces sound at the slightest touch, and when held close, and leaning over it while playing, the feel of it vibrating through my chest and under my hands, enveloped by the sound, makes me feel like a part of the guitar.

 Overtones.
+Overtones are the harmonic frequencies complementing the fundamental tones.
+Some limit the definition to partials of the plucked strings, but I use it to encompass sympathetic vibrations in the unplucked strings as well.
+As luthier Alan Carruth puts it, "An acoustic guitar acts as a complex filter, reducing the output of some frequencies and enhancing others relative to the mix the plucked string produces.
+Every guitar is a bit different in this regard."
+An instrument that generates a lot of overtones is said to be 'complex' or 'sparkling,' while one with fewer overtones is said to be 'dry.'
+These complementary frequencies add tonal color and give the sound personality.
 This was the aspect of the sound where I was really hoping for something special.
 I had no real first-hand experience with Euro-spruce tops, though all I'd learned about them was encouraging, and every guitar I've ever owned had back and sides of mahogany or some variety of rosewood, so Macassar ebony was new territory for me as well.
 Much of what I found others had said about Macassar's qualities was contradictory ("much more damping than any rosewood," "lots of reverb, sustain for days," "nice sparkle on the high end as well a good bass response," "less overtone reverberation and a bit less bass response," etc.), so I wrote John and said, "Tell me about the sound of this particular set of Macassar."
 He wrote back, "This piece of big Mac is really alive with overtones.
 Most of the Mac I have seen was less complex (tonally) than the rosewoods.
 This set seems comparable to good rosewood.
 It's perfect for your guitar."
 That was good enough for me, and I left it in his hands.
 I was not disappointed.
 I play a lot of fingerstyle, using altered tunings in what is called "harp-style" which looks for melody notes on adjacent strings rather than up the neck, to emphasize the open, ringing strings.
 When playing a piece on this guitar, there is just so much going on in the sound, with different layers of overtones interacting with each other behind the melody, creating a choir-like effect that in a different instrument could become chaotic, but in this guitar the note separation is so pronounced that everything can be heard clearly and distinctly.
 I find that to be an extraordinary feat.

 Timbre/Tone.
 If the overtones give the sound 'personality,' timbre describes the quality of that personality, combining the fundamentals, overtones and all other resonant frequencies generated by both the vibrating strings and the vibrating wood to create a particular instrument's unique voice.
+It's what makes a middle 'C' played on a clarinet sound different from a middle 'C' played on a trumpet.
 It's this 'quality of personality' I believe most folks refer to when they speak generally about a guitar's 'tone,' and this is a subjective area where metaphor becomes the standard currency.
 My evaluation of a guitar's tone always seems to start with the bass.
 I look for guitars that have a warm AND crisp bass, that doesn't fade, and has depth.
 That, in a nutshell, describes what I like about the signature bass sound of Circa guitars.
 The depth may change with different body sizes, but it's always strong and articulate, with a timbre that is consistently rich and smooth.
 In fact, it has re-defined for me what good bass sounds like.
 Regarding the rest of this guitar's dynamic range, the mids, and especially the trebles have a sunny, chime-y quality to them that doesn't sparkle so much as glow, with warmth and clarity; exactly what I was looking for in a fingerstyle guitar.
 While the timbre throughout the dynamic range is drier and less complex than my Adirondack/ Madagascar rosewood OM, it possesses greater clarity and more overtones than the OM and a unique character that I continue to appreciate.